YOU COULD SAY IT ALL STARTED WITH AN AWKWARD CHESS GAME.

-Additionally, a facility capable of supporting all these varied activities doubles as a community gathering place, where people could come together to emphasize our common interests and our desire to belong, instead of alienating, marginalizing or polarizing.
+The Workshop Counseling and Community Center serves as a community gathering place, where people come together to emphasize our common interests and our desire to belong, instead of alienating, marginalizing or polarizing.
 The Workshop includes physical facilities where residents can not only receive counseling, but attend a variety of classes from watercolors to minor engine repair.